ATPs/scICER/README.md

 markers <- FindAllMarkers(seurat_obj)
 ```

+### scICER paper

+The codes used to generate results in scICER paper are available at GitHub (https://github.com/yerry77/scICER-workflow).

 ## scLENS: Single-cell Linear Embedding of Neighborhoods and Signals

 scICER also includes **scLENS**, a dimensionality reduction method that uses Random Matrix Theory (RMT) to distinguish signal from noise and performs robustness testing to identify stable signals.

+## Note
+⚠️ **Performance Note**: While R version of scLENS provides reasonable results, it does not fully match the performance of the original Julia implementation.
+The R version runs considerably slower and requires substantially more memory.
+We recommend using R version of scLENS primarily for exploratory analysis or when Julia is not available in your workflow.

 ### Key Features of scLENS